Luplow’s catch preserves Indians’ 6-5 win over Tigers

 Ramírez walked, and Eddie Rosario’s bases-loaded single off Daniel Norris brought home two more runs.

 Jean Carlos Mejía (1-0) pitched a scoreless sixth for his first major league win.
 Three more Cleveland relievers succeeded him, with Clase working out of trouble in the ninth.
+Luplow made the final play look easy, casually flipping the ball from his glove to his throwing hand after making the catch.

+“Gave ourselves a chance in the eighth, gave ourselves a chance in the ninth,” Detroit manager A.J.
+Hinch said.
+“We just came up, it looked like about six inches short of that ball bouncing in front of Luplow.”

 Turnbull, who no-hit Seattle on Tuesday night, allowed a single by Rosario to start the second.
 Cleveland put the leadoff man on five times in six innings against Turnbull, but three times that runner was erased immediately on a double play.